FotoFaces/Documentation/README.md

 - Decomposes the  projection matrix using opencv to euler Angles
 - Seperate the euler angles to its components (pitch yaw and roll)
 - Convert this components from radians to degrees
+- Convert this components to there absolute value
 - Returns an array with the pitch roll yaw metrics of the face
 - This algorithm is the same implemented in the old fotoface